Why Indians are mad for momos

 The secret of making a perfect momo is its skin.
 “It should neither be too thick nor too thin,” Wang explains.
 Thin dough breaks and thick dough doesn’t taste good.
 The meat-to-onion ratio is key to the best-tasting momo filling.

 To make preparation easier, shops tend to specialise in one or two types of momos.
-There are myriad flavours to choose from: veg and non-veg, cheese, paneer, jhol (soupy), gravy, Kothey, Tandoori, Hakka, Afghan, Schezwan and more.
+There are myriad flavours to choose from: veg and non-veg, cheese, paneer, jhol (soupy), gravy, kothey (pan-fried), tandoori, Hakka, Afghan, Schezwan and more.

 The most popular fillings, however, are vegetables, chicken and meat.
-A few more unusual options include potato and cheese, mushrooms with onions, ginger garlic with green chillies and Maggi (instant) noodles.
+A few more unusual options include potato and cheese, mushrooms with onions, ginger garlic with green chillies and Maggi instant noodles.
 There are also sweet momos, including one that’s filled with bits of chocolate lava cake.

 “Kurkure [crispy] momos are mind-blowing,” says Ghildiyal.
-These are rolled in cornflour, coated with cornflakes and then fried and sprinkled with chat masala (spice powder).
+These are rolled in cornflour, coated with cornflakes and then fried and sprinkled with chaat masala (spice powder).

 The momo effect

 Momos are popular because they’re tasty, but also because they are cheap.
-A plate of six momos costs around 60-90 rupees ($0.72 – $1.07) making it a satisfying, pocket-friendly option.
+A plate of six momos costs about 60-90 rupees ($0.72 – $1.07), making it a satisfying, pocket-friendly option.

 Of course, the “tactile satisfaction a hot momo offers when eaten at the end of a day could be the main cause of its popularity as a street food”, says Ghildiyal.
-People relish that first bite, when the outer casing mingles with the savoury filling as the hot chutney explodes in the mouth, when the zest of garlic and chillies coats the tongue.
+People relish that first bite when the outer casing mingles with the savoury filling as the hot chutney explodes in the mouth when the zest of garlic and chillies coats the tongue.

 “Hot, salty and spicy, it is designed to be liked,” adds Ghildiyal.